rowpersson/income-calculator-repo/README.md

 Which runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-You can also visit: xxx to see the production version of the app.
+You can also visit: usincometaxcalculator.com to see the production version of the app.

 Cheers!